-Dimension of organizing framework Declarative title and key findings Relevance rating Living status Quality (AMSTAR) Last year literature Availability of GRADE Equity considerations Reported cases and other epidemiological indicators of avian influenza A(H5Nx) (e.g., prevalence, case fatality rates, geographic distribution) Susceptibility and transmission parameters Infectious period Highly pathogenic avian influenza H5Nx caused mass mortality in wild birds and poultry.
+Dimension of organizing framework Declarative title and key findings Relevance rating Living status Quality (AMSTAR) Last year literature searched Availability of GRADE profile Equity considerations Mammalian adaptation Virological characteristics Infectivity/transmission Priority populations Groups at higher risk of exposure Working on a commercial poultry farm (e.g., producer, seasonal/migrant workers) the need to better understand their distribution to develop prevention strategies Biology Virological characteristics Infectivity/transmission Epidemiology Route of transmission Environmental viral load (e.g., avian and mammalian viral shedding) Reported cases and other epidemiological indicators of avian influenza A(H5Nx) (e.g., prevalence, case fatality rates, geographic distribution) Susceptibility and transmission parameters Infectious period H5 subtypes typically cause mild clinical symptoms among poultry but have the potential to mutate to cause severe morbidity and mortality, with most transmissions occurring at a short to medium proximity regardless of subtype or geographical location Highly pathogenic avian influenza H5Nx caused mass mortality in wild birds and poultry.
 The infectious duration at the level of the farm was estimated to be an average of 6.4-17.22 days.
-The reproduction number Rh for between-farm transmission was found to be 0.03-15.7.
-Most transmissions were found to occur at a short to medium proximity regardless of the subtype or geographical location.
-The role of backyard farms in transmission was found to be minimal, with a below-one reproduction number for between backyard farms themselves and between backyard and commercial farms. scalencu prome Biology Circulating clades 2.3.4.4b 2.3.2.1c Other (if new subtypes identified as having emerged) Genomic changes and impacts on: Infectivity/transmission Epidemiology (including transmission) Route of transmission Bird/non-human mammal to human (i.e., zoonotic transmission) Reported cases and other epidemiological indicators of avian influenza A(H5Nx) (e.g., prevalence, case fatality rates, geographic distribution) While there has been a change in recent years in primary subtypes and frequency of reports of human A(HxNy) avian influenza in the Western Pacific Region (WPR), the overall public health risk from HxNy viruses at the human-animal interface remains low Between 1 October 2017 to 31 July 2022 in the WPR, there was a reduction of A(H7N9) and A(H5N1), and an increase of A(H5N6) and A(H9N2), with three new subtypes, A(H7N4), A(H10N3), and A(H3N8), being reported from China during that time period.
-Infections were almost exclusively associated with human contact with infected birds.
-High No 2/9 31 July 2022 No No Biology Circulating clades 2.3.4.4b Virological sharestorictics Serological evidence of subclinical and clinically mild avian influenza A(H5N1) infections in humans demonstrated that people with poultry exposures, such as poultry workers and cullers High No 3/11 1 September 2020 No None identified
+The reproduction number (Rh) for betweenfarm transmissions were found to occur at a short to medium proximity regardless of the subtype or geographical location.
+The role of backyard farms in transmission was found to be minimal, with a below-one reproduction number for between backyard farms themselves and between backyard and commercial farms.
+High No 3/9 2023 No No Biology Circulating clades 2.3.4.4b 2.3.2.1c Other (if new subtypes identified as having emerged) Genomic changes and impacts Infectivity/transmission Epidemiology (including transmission) Route of transmission While there has been a change in recent years in primary subtypes and frequency of reports of human A(HxNy) avian influenza in the Western Pacific Region (WPR), the overall public health risk from HxNy viruses at the human-animal interface remains low Between 1 October 2017 to 31 July 2022 in the WPR, there was a reduction of A(H7N9) and A(H5N1), and an increase of A(H5N6) and A(H9N2), with three new subtypes, A(H7N4), A(H10N3), and A(H3N8), being reported from China during that time period.
+High No 2/9 31 July 2022 No No